anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 --- abstract

-This document enhances
+This document defines an enhancement of
-Bootstrapping Remote Secure Key Infrastructure (BRSKI, RFC 8995) to allow employing alternative certificate enrollment protocols, such as CMP.
+Bootstrapping Remote Secure Key Infrastructure (BRSKI, RFC 8995) that supports alternative certificate enrollment protocols, such as CMP.
+This offers the following advantages.

-Using authenticated self-contained signed objects, the origin of certification requests and responses can be authenticated independently of message transfer.
+Using authenticated self-contained signed objects for certification requests and responses, their origin can be authenticated independently of message transfer.
-This supports end-to-end authentication (proof of origin) and asynchronous operation of certificate enrollment.
+This supports end-to-end authentication (proof of origin) also over multiple hops, as well as asynchronous operation of certificate enrollment.
-This in turn provides full architectural flexibility where to authenticate and authorize certification requests while retaining full-strength integrity and authenticity of certification requests.
+This in turn provides architectural flexibility where to ultimately authenticate and authorize certification requests while retaining full-strength integrity and authenticity of certification requests.

 --- middle